 DSV United Kingdom Ltd is relatively new, only being established here in February 2008.
 However DSV varieties have been sold in the UK for 25 years, through various agencies.
-The oilseed rape programme has been very successful over many years, from Libravo (winner of the NIAB challenge cup in 1991) to the current AHDB Recommended List 2017/2018, where Incentive, Dariot, Marathon and Sparrow are the leading hybrid oilseed varieties.
-Incentive is a strong variety on the AHDB Recommended List.
-Sparrow is also leading the way as a candidate oilseed rape variety.
+The oilseed rape programme has been very successful over many years, from Libravo (winner of the NIAB challenge cup in 1991) to the current AHDB Recommended List 2019/2020, where Temptation - our first TuYV resistance variety for the UK

-Mirakel is currently the number one spring rape variety on the AHDB Descriptive List with the highest gross output and yield.
-Ability oilseed rape has also become the UK's favourite variety for spring sowing in 2017 and Doktrin remains one of the highest perfoming varieties on the Descriptive List.
+Langonda is currently the number one spring rape variety on the AHDB Descriptive List with the highest gross output (116%) and yield (117%).
+We also have Lumen, Lexus, Makro and Mirakel currently on the Descriptive List.

 DSV UK Ltd is a wholly owned subsidiary of Deutsche Saatveredelung AG (DSV), based in Lippstadt Germany.
 It employs twelve full time staff.
 DSV UK is responsible for sales and marketing of varieties to the UK seed trade as well as company administration, advertising and the organisation of the Cereals Event.